uksrc-developers/.github/README.md

 These components are there to facilitate understanding how the repository fits into the wider UKSRC efforts, to attempt to prevent unintentional duplication of efforts happening in parallel when they could be joined together, and to provide an understanding of what the repository will eventually be.
----

 ## Non Workflows

-___
-For any repositories that have a release or stable version, meaning that part of the repository is intended to be used already, there is additional requirements.
+For any repositories that have a release or stable version, meaning that part of the repository is intended to be used already, there are additional requirements.

 ### Readme.md Files
 Readme.md file should contain more information.
 As with the **Initial Repositories**, the Readme should